Aramboa/aramboa.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Aramboa is my alias as a music producer
 ---

-Hello internet! read too much information about me:
+Hello internet! read my short-bio:

 - Aramboa is the alias of Vienna-based producer Moritz René Scharf.
 Being involved in music since his early childhood coming from a jazz background on guitar, he started producing and performing electronic music quickly.
 After a first release experimenting on the edge of electronica/downtempo, shaped by lively collaborations, especially with singer Elena Shirin, international festival appearances in Europe, the U.S. and South-Africa followed.
 Now he is off for presenting his latest studio-works where dreamy/artificial soundscapes and a catchy live brass-section collide into a beatdriven euphoric dancefloor experience.